JuliaHEP/UnROOT.jl/paper/paper.md

 findall(@. t.nMuon==2 & t.nElectron==2)
 ```

-And query-style filtering can be done with 0 code addition from `UnROOT.jl`'s end
+And query-style filtering can be done with no code addition from `UnROOT.jl`'s end
 thanks to Julia's composability due to multiple dispatch [^4]:
 ```julia
 julia> using Query, DataFrame